github-suleman/Decepticons-hexarmy/README.md

 - **Detailed Profiles**: Each character profile includes an image, author, title, topic, and description.
 - **Action Buttons**: "SEE MORE" and "EXPLORE" buttons for additional interaction.
 - **Image Download**: A download button allows users to download character images with filenames matching the image IDs.
+- **Keyboard Navigation**: Navigate through the carousel using keyboard arrow keys.

 ## Technologies Used
 - **HTML**: For structuring the carousel and character profiles.
 - **CSS**: For styling and hover effects.
-- **JavaScript**: For adding interactivity and download functionality.
+- **JavaScript**: For adding interactivity, download functionality, and keyboard navigation.

 ## Installation
 1. **Clone the repository:**